 Keeping an eye on the job market is a way to see what opportunities are available.
 It is a way to track current and changing salaries for comparable jobs.
 New job postings can also provide insight for certifications and continuing education opportunities to gain new skills that can be profitable in the future.

-It never hurts to put out applications and take job interviews, even if you are not actively looking for new employment.
+It never hurts to fill out applications, out on your suit, and take job interviews, even if you are not actively looking for new employment.
 When presented with an offer, the candidate can provide a counter-offer based on salary research for comparable positions at similar companies.
 It’s easiest to negotiate a pay raise during the job offer rather than after the company hires you.